docker-training/DDC-Learning-tasks/UCP02_Task_6_Multi_Node_Application.md

    ```

    This is because Compose is trying to create an Overlay network on a subnet that is already being used by the host.
 This is due to the way AWS allocates
    addresses.
-If you run into this error, add the following configuration to the end of your `docker-compose.yml` file
+If you run into this error, add the following configuration to the end of your `docker-compose.yml` file.

    ```
    networks: